WHEAP Home Energy Assistance Program and weatherization services in Wisconsin.

 WHEAP heating and utility bill assistance

-- Crisis Assistance – Qualified families with no heat, who are nearly out of fuel, who have received a disconnect notice, and/or who do not have money or assets available can apply for emergency financial assistance from WHEAP.
+- Crisis Assistance for utility bills – Qualified families with no heat, who are nearly out of fuel, who have received a disconnect notice, and/or who do not have money or assets available can apply for emergency financial assistance from WHEAP.
 Proactive non-emergency assistance is also available throughout the year to try to help people avoid these future emergencies.
 Many local community action agencies or social service offices also provide a 24-hour statewide crisis phone number that people can call for information and services.

 - Furnace assistance such as replacement or repairs – The state of Wisconsin can help eligible low income home owners if the boiler or furnace stops operating during cold winter, spring, or fall seasons.
 Heating system programs generally include cash payment and grants for repairs.
 If a limited number of situations, certain low income people may qualify for the total replacement of a furnace or boiler, so the Wisconsin Home Energy Assistance Program will actually pay for this.